-The evacuation of the last troops from Gallipoli in January 1916 presaged a disastrous year for Britain’s Asquith government that would end in its defeat.
-Humiliation at the Dardanelles was followed by the Easter Rising in Dublin, the fall of Kut al Amara in Mesopotamia in April and the wholesale slaughter of the Battle of the Somme in July.
+The evacuation of the last troops from Gallipoli in January 1916 presaged a disastrous year for Britain’s Asquith government.
+Humiliation at the Dardanelles was followed by the Easter Rising in Dublin, the fall of Kut al Amara in Mesopotamia in April and the wholesale slaughter on the Somme in July.

 Desperate to stave off defeat in the House of Commons, the government bowed to pressure and convened two commissions of inquiry.
 One was to examine the disaster in Mesopotamia, the other Gallipoli.
-Both would meet in closed session and be denied access to sensitive official papers, but still the hearings were an extraordinary indulgence for a nation in the depths of war.
+Both would meet in closed session and be denied access to sensitive official papers, but they were still an extraordinary indulgence for a nation in the depths of war.

-The four MPs on the commission were uncontroversial appointments but the diplomats and senior officers were anything but.
-New Zealand high commissioner Sir Thomas Mackenzie was joined by his Australian counterpart, Andrew Fisher, Keith Murdoch’s long-time friend and the man who, as prime minister, had given Murdoch a commission to visit Egypt in late 1915 to report on the military postal services.
+Although the four MPs on the commission were uncontroversial appointments, the diplomats and senior officers were anything but.
+NZ high commissioner Sir Thomas Mackenzie was joined by his Australian counterpart, Andrew Fisher, Keith Murdoch’s long-time friend and the man who, as prime minister, had given Murdoch a commission to visit Egypt in late 1915 to report on the military postal services.
 Admiral of the fleet Sir William May took his place alongside field marshal William Nicholson, a peer and former chief of the imperial general staff who had been recalled from retirement at the start of the war to serve on the Committee of Imperial Defence.
 Irascible and sharp-tongued, “Old Nick” was also a career rival of Ian Hamilton dating back to their Boer war days.